Your voice is your vote.

 REGISTER TO VOTE

-You can register online or in-person when you vote.
+You can register in-person when you vote.
 You will need a proof of residence document when you register to vote, so make sure to bring this with you.

 A proof of residency document must contain your current address.
 You must be living at this residence at least 28 days before Election Day.
 For acceptable proof of residency documents, refer to the list below.